abmckeon/Project2/README.md

 into one column.
 That way, we will be working with one single channel variable that takes on unique values of Lifestyle, Entertainment, Business, Social Media, Tech, and World.
 This will make automation and analysis more clear.
-Note that the orginal data tells us that a data for either channel is 1 or 0. meaning that 1 means “yes” and 0 means “no”.
+Note that the original data tells us that a data for either channel is 1 or 0. meaning that 1 means “yes” and 0 means “no”.

 ``` r
 ## use mutate() to create a new channel variable